-EAGLE CREEK: spring chinook
+EAGLE CREEK: coho

-Long stretches of Eagle Creek run through private property, particularly up near the hatchery and from an area below the lower ladder on down past Bonnie Lure to the mouth.
+Keep in mind that long stretches of Eagle Creek run through private property, particularly up near the hatchery and from an area below the lower ladder on down past Bonnie Lure to the mouth.
 Anglers are advised to pay close attention to where you fish and we encourage you to ask permission prior to accessing or crossing private lands on your way to your favorite fishing hole.
 See Page 15 of the Oregon Sport Fishing Regulation pamphlet for more information on “Your Rights to Use the Surface, Bed, and Banks of Oregon’s Rivers and Lakes.”

-EE WILSON POND: trout, bluegill
+EE WILSON POND: warmwater, trout

-FALL CREEK above FALL CREEK RESERVOIR: trout
+FALL CREEK RESERVOIR: trout

 FARADAY LAKE: trout